 But as tiny home living becomes more popular, NSW councils are likely to remove, or at least significantly tone down stupid restrictions like this, so stay tuned!
 In the meantime, the best way to bypass this restriction is to classify your property as a caravan park or camping ground.

-3. Special circumstances
+Exception scenario 3: Special circumstances

 Additional exemptions apply in specific cases.
 For instance, tiny homes on wheels can be used without council approval on agricultural or pastoral land to house seasonal workers, such as fruit pickers during a harvest.